webbasedcode/documentation/doc/EPIC/COD1.md

-# EPIC description: As a programmer I want to participate and be able to execute commands in a shared in-browser Linux terminal so I can show other users what certain commands do
+# EPIC description: As a programmer I want to participate and be able to execute commands in a shared in-browser Linux terminal so I can show other programmers what certain commands do

 ## Info